jukefr/francinot/README.md

 - Please don't blindly paste commands from this readme without understanding what you are doing.
 - Please take a look at the source it's really not all that complex.
-- Please write your own tests and contribute them as a new runner to this repository.
+- Please write your own tests (and contribute them as a new runner to this repository).

 ## installation